arb/celebrate/README.md

 Returns a `function` with the error handler signature (`(err, req, res, next)`).
 This should be placed with any other error handling middleware to catch Joi validation errors.
 If the incoming `err` object is a Joi error, `errors()` will respond with a 400 status code and the Joi validation message.
 Otherwise, it will call `next(err)` and will pass the error along and need to be processed by another error handler.

 If the error format does not suite your needs, you an encouraged to write your own error handler and check `err.isJoi` to format joi errors to your liking.
 The full joi error object will be available in your own error handler.

+### `Celebrate.Joi`

+`celebrate` exports the version of joi it is using internally.
+For maximum compatibility, you should use this version when passing in any validation schemas.

 ## Order